pytorch/xla/docs/source/perf/quantized_ops.md

-# Quantized Operations for XLA (Experimental feature)
+# Quantized Operations for XLA

 This document outlines how to utilize quantized operations to enable quantization on XLA devices.